 Home sizes are normally quantified by the number of bedrooms it has; example being, a three-bedroom, four-bedroom, or five bedroom house.
 After all, this is an important room of the house.
 It is where you will spend at least eight hours of your day if not more.
 Each inhabitant would relish in the ideal of having their own private domain within the family home.
 So it is important to try and include a private bedroom for each person excluding the homeowners who traditionally share a bedroom.
-However, if single occupancy bedrooms are not possible, design the room large enough to provide a comfortable sharing quarter.
+However, if single occupancy bedrooms are not possible, design a bedroom layout that is large enough to provide comfortable sharing quarters.
 This point cannot be overstated.

 Size and Shape